jinyugao/jinyugao.github.io/_pages/about.md

   - /about.html
 ---

 I am now a Research Assistant supervised by Prof. Yi Bu at the Department of Information Management, Peking University, China.
-My research interests lie in science of science, innovation and network analysis.
+My research interests lie in science of science, scientometrics, bibliometrics, innovation and network analysis.

 Education
 ======
+* M.S. in Corporate Management, University of Chinese Academy of Sciences, 2020-2023
 * B.S. in Financial Engineering, Tianjin University of Finance and Economics, 2016-2020
-* M.S. in Corporate Management, University of Chinese Academy of Sciences, 2020-2023

 Work experience
 ======
 * June 2023-now: Research Assistant